rwatts3/apollos-component/README.md

 Apollos Components
 =======================

-*Credit*
-This is a port with increasingly heavy modifications from the awesome BlazeComponents by [Peerlibrary](https://github.com/peerlibrary).
+*This is a port with increasingly heavy modifications from the awesome BlazeComponents by [Peerlibrary](https://github.com/peerlibrary).
 For the original library go [here](https://github.com/peerlibrary/meteor-blaze-components).
-Much thanks to [Mitar](https://github.com/mitar) for his excellent work moving forward large scale UI applications in Meteor.
+Much thanks to [Mitar](https://github.com/mitar) for his excellent work moving forward large scale UI applications in Meteor.*

 Apollos Components for [Meteor](https://meteor.com/) are a system for easily developing complex UI elements